Hazardous Waste Site Health Risk Assessment Program

 A hazardous waste site may be a former landfill.
 It could be the site of a former industry or where crops were once grown.
 It could be any place where chemicals have gotten into the soil, water or air.
 Contact with the chemicals found at such sites may harm health.

-As of May 2013, the U.S. Environmental Protection Agency (EPA) has 67 hazardous waste sites in Florida on the National Priorities List (NPL).
-These include NPL caliber sites, which are sites that merit federal interest.
+As of March 2015, the U.S. Environmental Protection Agency (EPA) has 70 hazardous waste sites in Florida on the National Priorities List (NPL).
+These include NPL caliber sites or Superfund Alternative sites, which also merit federal interest.
 EPA has more details on the NPL site listing process.
 This includes a database that EPA keeps on sites.
-It is called the Comprehensive Environmental Response, Compensation, and Liability Information System (CERCLIS).
+They call it the Comprehensive Environmental Response, Compensation, and Liability Information System (CERCLIS).
 Some people also call it Superfund.

-Other agencies, including the EPA and the Florida Department of Environmental Protection (DEP), take samples of soil, water, and air at such sites.
+Other agencies, including the EPA and the Florida Department of Environmental Protection (DEP), take samples of soil, water, and air at hazardous waste sites.
 The program staff looks at test results to see what chemicals they find and at what levels.
 The staff studies the known health effects for each chemical found at a site.
 They also see if there is way for people to come into contact with the chemicals (exposure).